Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Our results in a general setup

+In the non-contextual setting, \corralexpf achieves $\otil\rbr{T^{\frac{1}{1+\beta}} h^{-d\beta} }$ uniformly smoothed regret. \df{Moreover, in the non-contextual \df{stochastic} setting, there exist positive constants $c$ and $T_0$, such that for any algorithm and any $T \geq T_0$, there exists some $h \in (0,1]$ and a problem instance for which } \end{theorem} }

-\pref{thm:refined_adaptivity} provides an improvement over the upper bound in~\pref{thm:general_adaptivity} in that we may compete with an infinite family of kernels.
-The dependence on $T,|\Pi|$ and $\kappa$ in the regret bound is unchanged.
+Compared to \pref{thm:refined_adaptivity}, the dependence on $T,|\Pi|$, and $\kappa$ in the regret bound is unchanged.
 Indeed, for the rectangular kernel $K_h$ in $d$ dimensions, we have $\kappa = O(h^{-d})$ and of course $\kappa_\star = O(1)$ here.
 Therefore, the main improvement is that we have eliminated the dependence on the number of kernels, $M$.
 We also provide a refinement for the non-contextual version, eliminating the dependence on $\log |\Pi|$, which is infinite in this case.

-This, coupled with the lower bound that we have already discussed, demonstrates the optimal uniformly smoothed regret rate.
+\df{Turning to the lower bound, observe that the lower bound in~\pref{thm:smooth_adaptive} is precisely the second claim here with $d=1$.
+This result, coupled with the upper bound for the non-contextual version establishes the optimal uniformly-smoothed regret rate.
+It further implies a lower bound for competing with multiple arbitrary kernels.
+Specfically, there exist an action space, two kernels $K_1$ and $K_2$, and positive constants $c$, $T_0$, such that for any algorithm and any $T \geq T_0$, there exists an instance for which either